-5.18.
-Completion of Records Search.
+5.18 Completion of Records Search.
 When the PRO or designee has completed his or her search for requested records, the PRO will indicate to the requestor that the District has completed a reasonable search for the requested records and made any nonexempt records that it located available for inspection and copying.
 If no records were discovered, the PRO should describe, in general terms, the locations searched.
 The PRO or designee shall note in the request log a description of each record that was provided and each record that was redacted or withheld and the reasons for redacting or withholding, along with the date of the final disposition of the request.

 5.19 Later Discovered Records.
 If, after the District has informed the requestor that it has provided all available records, the District becomes aware of additional responsive documents existing at the time of the request, it will promptly inform the requestor of the additional documents, including a brief explanation of the circumstances and provide the nonexempt records on an expedited basis.